 The O2 network is used by O2 and a number of Mobile Virtual Network Operators - contact O2 for full details.

 As part of this project, a copy of this depersonalised and aggregated data is being securely transferred by O2 to TfL.
+The data was collected from September to November 2016.
 We are using this mobile device event data along with other depersonalised and aggregated datasets to improve our understanding of people's patterns of travel across London.